 The mission of the MBA program at the University of St. Thomas is to educate highly principled global business leaders who will be successful and will contribute to the well-being of society.
 It is this mission that motivates St. Thomas MBA graduates to go out and make a difference in the world of business.

-In addition to mastering basic management skills and a broad knowledge of core subject areas, students in the full time UST MBA program will graduate with the ability to:
+In addition to mastering basic management skills and a broad knowledge of core subject areas, students in the full time MBA program will graduate with the ability to: